aswinr22/People_detection_task/README.md

 ```
 Here positve sample is only peoples and negatives are rest of other object in the images
 Training is completed in lest than 15 minutes for 25 stages

+#### post training
+1.Create blank image with same size and shape as of original
+2.Draw bounding boxes on black image
+3.Blend it with original image for final output and it looks like this